Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Discussion

-While machine learning, and specifically deep learning, has been used for EEG classification tasks including seizure detection \cite{older_eeg_paper,tzallas2012automated,craik2019deep}, our interpretable model goes beyond traditional tasks, providing clinicians with the means to validate diagnoses and providing researchers verifiable evidence for smooth continuity of the IIIC, confirming the existence of an underlying continuum.
-Although there are past works on leveraging prototypes to provide explanations for model predictions \cite{zhang2020tapnet,huang2019deep,gee2019explaining}, the prototypes were limited to single classes which is insufficient for mapping IIIC patterns, as evidenced by the common occurrence in our dataset of patterns on which expert opinions are divided as to the correct classification.
-Our introduction of dual-class prototypes enables our model to place prototypes between two classes in the latent space, providing insights into EEG patterns in the transitional states.
+Our model is not only novel in its applications to neurology but also provides substantial improvements to the existing interpretable prototype-based neural network literature.
+While there exist interpretable deep learning models for medical applications, most are limited to the computer vision domain. \citet{barnett2021case} provides an inherently interpretable system for a breast mass classification task, but is limited to computer vision applications using prototypes that represent one part of an image.
+In past work on leveraging prototypes to provide explanations for model predictions \cite{zhang2020tapnet,huang2019deep,gee2019explaining}, each prototype was limited to represent a single class; this setting is insufficient for mapping IIIC EEG signals as some present defining features of two classes.
+Our introduction of \textit{dual-class} prototypes enables our model to place prototypes between two classes in the latent space, providing insights into EEG patterns in the transitional states.

-Due to the existence of samples between classes in the EEG pattern classifications, particularly the transitional states, human annotations often yield disagreements.
-Our interpretable model can provide additional support for clinicians in day-to-day ICU patient monitoring.
-The model provides prediction along with its neighborhood and matched prototype information to users, allowing users to evaluate the reliability of predictions, thereby acting as an ``assistant'' in the process.
-Since our GUI provides expert annotation records alongside model predictions, this tool may also be helpful in training clinicians; our case-based-reasoning design would provide not only explanations for model predictions but also insights for existing expert annotations.